Fraud & scam awareness

 Avoid putting your device at risk.
-“Rooting" (for Android) and "jailbreaking" (for Apple), is getting system level access and removing software restrictions which expose your information to untrusted software.
-Only install software from authorized locations such as the Apple App Store or the Google Play.
+“Rooting" (for Android) and "jailbreaking" (for Apple), is getting system level access and removing software restrictions, which expose your information to untrusted software.
+Only install software from authorized locations such as the Apple App Store or Google Play.

 What to do

 - Maintain physical control of your device.

 - Use a passcode or PIN to help protect your device.

 - Enable remote wipe and location features to help ensure that your personal information is protected if your device is lost or stolen.

 - Set up biometrics (fingerprint ID or facial recognition) on your mobile device to add an extra layer of security when logging on to your device.

 - Keep your operating system and applications up to date.